AllenInstitute/mermaid/README.md

 ## Objective

-`mermaid` chart viewer and editor.
+A. `mermaid` chart viewer and editor with input from a `.csv` file.
+B. Generation of project landing pages incorporating the `mermaid` chart and project-specific links and documentation.
+C. Support for links and notes in the `mermaid` chart.

 - Accepts input of a dataframe with the workflow, URLs, connector types
   - The dataframe template can be downloaded from the app.